SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Long-Lived Assets Impairment – Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable based on the undiscounted net cash flows to be generated from the asset’s use.
 The amount of the impairment loss to be recorded is calculated by the excess of the asset’s carrying value over its fair value.
 Fair value is generally determined using a discounted cash flow analysis although other factors including the state of the economy are considered.

-Beginning on January 1, 2018, revenue is measured based on a consideration specified in a contract with a customer.
+Revenue Recognition – Revenue is measured based on a consideration specified in a contract with a customer.
 The Company recognizes revenue when it satisfies a performance obligation by transferring control over a product or service to a customer.
 In evaluating when a customer has control of the asset we primarily consider whether the transfer of legal title and physical delivery has occurred, whether the customer has significant risks and rewards of ownership, and whether the customer has accepted delivery and a right to payment exists.
 Taxes assessed by a governmental authority that are both imposed on and concurrent with a specific revenue-producing transaction, that are collected by the Company from a customer, are excluded from revenue.
 Shipping and handling costs associated with outbound freight after control over a product has transferred to a customer are accounted for as a fulfillment cost and are included in cost of product sales and processing.
 The Company does not offer material rights of return or service-type warranties.

 The following is a description of principal activities – separated by reportable segments – from which the Company generates its revenue.
 For more detailed information about reportable segments, disaggregation of revenues, and contract balance disclosures, see Note 17.